 As you enter the main section of Kalbarri National Park you’ll suddenly find yourself in the Australian outback with endlessly straight roads and nothing but bush as far as the eye can see.

-Eventually you’ll reach the turn off for The Loop and Z Bend, then futher on for Hawks Head and Ross Graham.
+Eventually, you’ll reach the turnoff for The Loop and Z Bend, then further on for Hawks Head and Ross Graham.
 This is where the $11 entrance fee applies but it’s worth it for the dramatic terrain that you’ll find hidden in this flat landscape The deep gorges can be explored on foot or by canoe.

-After a full day of adventuring we hit the road again and drove north, stopping at a 24 hour rest stop equipped with toilets but no running water so makr sure you have plenty.
-There’s always plenty of room for campervans and tents at these places.
-Another free night under the stars.
+After a full day of adventuring, we hit the road again and drove north, stopping at a 24-hour rest stop equipped with toilets but no running water so make sure you have plenty.
+There’s always loads of room for campervans and tents at these places.
+Another free night under the stars!